-Enabling vulnerable people and communities to gain more control over decisions that affect their lives and increasing their access to services and opportunities enhances their livelihoods and wellbeing.
-This is particularly true for women and girls, but also many rural communities.
-However, challenging and changing social norms –around access to land, information or decision-making – through resilience projects requires long-term, deep engagement with communities.
-All projects, whether they are gender sensitive or explicitly trying to bring about gender transformation, must take into account local customs and issues such as gender-based violence.17
+Enabling vulnerable people and communities to gain more control over decisions that affect their lives, and increasing their access to services and opportunities, enhances their livelihoods and wellbeing.
+This is particularly true for rural communities, and especially for women and girls within these communities who are often discriminated against.
+However, challenging and changing social norms – around access to land, information or decision-making – through resilience projects requires long-term, deep engagement with communities.

-Such exclusion, along with broader socio-economic and political inequalities, particularly affects women and girls due to discriminatory social norms that are present in all contexts where BRACED operates.18 Traditional gender roles that confine women to reproductive tasks, low-yielding agricultural practices and climate-vulnerable livelihoods mean their activities are more likely to suffer from climate variabilities.
-In parts of Uganda, Kenya and Myanmar, women’s lack of control over productive assets, including land, restricts their ability to cultivate more varied crops, manage their access to natural resources or diversify their livelihoods.1920
+Socio-economic and political inequalities affect women and girls in particular, due to discriminatory social norms that are present in all contexts where BRACED operates.24 Traditional gender roles that confine women to reproductive tasks, low-yielding agricultural practices and climate-vulnerable livelihoods mean their activities are more likely to suffer from climate variabilities.
+In parts of Uganda, Kenya and Myanmar, women’s lack of control over productive assets, including land, restricts their ability to cultivate more varied crops, manage their access to natural resources or diversify their livelihoods.25 26

-Enabling vulnerable and marginalised people and communities to gain more control over decisions that affect them, and increasing their access to services and opportunities, can help to develop more secure and resilient livelihoods.
+Enabling marginalised people and communities to gain more control over decisions that affect them, and increasing their access to services and opportunities, can help them develop more secure and resilient livelihoods.
 To achieve this, projects must generate greater awareness of the social-equality dimension of environmental problems and help resilience programmes to include marginalised groups.

 Spectrum of gender approaches in NGO projects